 Optional Practical Training (OPT) provides students who have an F-1 visa with the opportunity for hands-on work experience complementary to their academic field of study.

 A student is eligible for a maximum of 12 months* of full-time OPT per academic level.
-For example, a student may apply for OPT after completing a bachelorís degree and then again after completing a masterís degree.
-While engaged in OPT, individuals are still considered F-1 students and must report any address changes to the DigiPen International Student Services department.
+For example, a student may apply for OPT after completing a Bachelorís degree and then again after completing a masterís degree.
+While engaged in OPT, individuals are still considered F-1 students and must report any changes, including change in address, contact information, or job title to DigiPen International Student Services.

-*Students in the BS in Real-Time Interactive Simulation; BS in Computer Science and Game Design; BS in Computer Science and Digital Audio; BS in Computer Engineering; BFA in Digital Art and Animation; BA in Game Design; MFA in Digital Arts; or MS in Computer Science are eligible to apply for an OPT extension.
-This extends employment for an additional 17 months, for a total of up to 29 months.
+*Students in the BS in Computer Science in Real-Time Interactive Simulation; BS in Computer Science and Game Design; BS in Computer Science; BS in Computer Science and Digital Audio; BS in Computer Engineering; BFA in Digital Art and Animation; BA in Game Design; MFA in Digital Arts; or MS in Computer Science are eligible to apply for an OPT extension.
+This extends employment for an additional 24 months.
 This is called a STEM OPT extension and is only available to students in science, technology, engineering, and math majors (animation was added to the eligibility list in 2011).

 There are two types of OPT: